alibagherifam/kavoshgar/README.md

 ```

 On the other hand, only the nodes you want to be a server in the network should
-be prepared to replying to client discoveries:
+be start replying to client discoveries:

 ```kotlin
     val server = DiscoveryReplyRepository(name = "Test Server")